Kirk Hallam Community Academy Sixth Form offers a range of A-Level subjects for 16–18-year-old students

 who are looking for somewhere which will both challenge and support them in their studies.

-To join the Sixth Form you need to have at least 5 GCSEs at grade C or above, or equivilent Level 2
+To join the sixth form, you need to have at least five GCSEs at grade 5 or above, or equivalent Level 2

 qualifications.
-We prefer students to have at least a grade B at GCSE in the subjects they choose at A-level
+We prefer students to have at least a grade 5 at GCSE in the subjects they choose at A-Level,

 but this is only an absolute requirement for Biology, Chemistry, Physics, Maths, German and French.

-Students with a grade D in either GCSE Maths or GCSE English Language, but who satisfy the other entry
+Students with a grade 3 in either GCSE Maths or GCSE English Language, but who satisfy the other entry

 We encourage prospective students to do lots of research on the subjects they are thinking of choosing to avoid any surprises once their courses start.